scaleway/terraform-provider-scaleway/docs/index.md

 - `SCW_DEBUG`: set the debug level of the scaleway SDK.
 - `TF_LOG`: set the level of the Terraform logging.
 - `TF_LOG_PROVIDER`: set the level of the Scaleway Terraform provider logging.

+### Submitting a bug report or a feature request

+In case you find something wrong with the scaleway provider, please submit a bug report on the [Terraform provider repository](https://github.com/scaleway/terraform-provider-scaleway/issues/new/choose).
+If it is a bug report, please include a **minimal** snippet of the Terraform configuration that triggered the error.
+This helps a lot to debug the issue.